 If you haven’t seen the Sneak Peak photos of my first session, you can see them here.

 A HUGE thank you to my artist, Will Novotny, of Bad Influence Tattoo.
 Not only did he design this glorious beauty, but asked questions about it’s meaning, Endo, and was, as always, charming and witty throughout the entire process.
-If you’re ever in the Fountain Valley, CA area and crave some ink, I will always highly recommend him.

 Do you have your own Endometriosis tattoo?
 I’d love to see it!!